Rush fan page

 Power Windows

 Two music videos were released with Power Windows: The Big Money and Mystic Rhythms, found on the Chronicles videos.
 The 40th anniversary was in October 2025: will there be a deluxe remaster edition soon?
+Two singles were released.
+The Big Money released 4 October 1985, with Red Sector A (live) on side B. In the UK, this had Middletown Dreams and Territories.
+The second was Mystic Rhythms, released 27 January 1986, with Emotion Dector on side B.

 Through the Camera Eye